 Lens shows you fields based on the index patterns you have defined in Kibana, and the current time range.
 When you change the index pattern or time filter, the list of fields are updated.

-To narrow the list of fields you see in the left panel, you can:
+To narrow the list of fields, you can:

 - Enter the field name in Search field names.